lineofflight/peddler/README.md

 )
 ```

-Understood!
-I've updated the code examples to use `response.parse` instead of `response.body` for more efficient data access.

----

 ### The APIs

 Peddler provides a class for each API version under an eponymous namespace.
 Below is a list of the more important APIs, along with brief descriptions and code examples to help you get started.